 Analysis of sampling data is conducted by independent environmental consultants.
 The Development Application (DA 10/1319) Notice of Determination specifies water quality limits for some parameters, other are compared with site-specific trigger values, historical ranges, ANZECC or other appropriate guideline.

 Known leachate indicating parameters are also compared against levels contained in site leachate to allow identification of any potential leachate impacts.
-A full discussion of those results is contained in the Annual Environmental Report also prepared by those consultants.
+A full discussion of those results is contained in the Facility's Annual Environmental Report.

 Surface Water Results